miketabb33/michaels-articles/articles/oauth.md

 In most cases, the more disruptive it is to get an access token, the longer the token lifetime should be.
 For web applications, refresh tokens are typically not secure and are not used.
 Access token lifetimes can be longer.
 For mobile applications, refresh tokens can securely be used and opening the browser is very disruptive.
 Shorter token lifetimes with a refresh token can be used and refresh tokens should be long enough for the user experience.

-Regardless, the authorization server's session lifetime can be much longer than a specific access/refresh tokens lifetime.
+Regardless, the authorization server's session lifetime can be much longer than a specific access/refresh tokens' lifetime.

 ### Contextually Choosing Token Lifetimes
-Access token lifetimes can vary based on different properties, like client ID, scope, group, user, etc. A SPA can have longer token lifetimes than its mobile app counterpart.
-An Admin/staff user may have a shorter token lifetime than other users.
+Access token lifetimes can vary based on different properties like client ID, scope, group, user, to name a few.
+A SPA can have longer token lifetimes than its mobile app counterpart.
+An admin or staff user may have a shorter token lifetime than other users.
 While using scopes, an application may not require a new login while viewing a catalog, but can require a login when the user wants to place an order.
 As a result, the regular token can be long-lived while, for example, the checkout token can be short-lived.
 Token lifetimes can very base on use.

 ## Section 14: Handling Revoked Or Invalidated Access Tokens
 ### Reasons Why An Access Token May Become Invalidated